Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ```bash
   python request_grobid.py
 ```
-This runs a Python script that'll connect to the GROBID server and download all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes.
+This runs a Python script that'll connect to the GROBID server using the Grobid Python client library, and downloads all of the XML of the pdfs inside the 'Papers' directory, this might take a few minutes.

 ## Running the Python scripts with Docker compose
 Docker allows to create containers for applications, so they can be run in any computer without having issues with libraries and dependencies.
 Since this project consists of three different Python scripts, it is good practice to have them each in a different container.
 Docker offers an option so you can run different applications at the same time, it's called Docker compose, to use it, you have to create a docker-compose.yml file and declare each application, its location in the file system and whatever else you want to add, like volumes.

-For this project Docker compose was the easiest way of containerizing my Python files, because it allows for all of them to run at the same time and also adding a bind mount which is used to retrieve the output files that each file creates and stroing them in a directory in the host machine so the user can see the output since containers don't have a graphic enviroment.
+For this project Docker compose was the easiest way of containerizing my Python files, because it allows for all of them to run at the same time and also adding a bind mount which is used to retrieve the output files that each file creates and store them in a directory in the host machine so the user can see the output since containers don't have a graphic enviroment.

 For it to run in your computer, follow the next steps: